 Rocky Mount Mills is no stranger to rebuilding, as several fires ravaged the mill.
 A fire in 1863 when Union troops attacked the supply line during the Civil War.

 This fire was an important strategic move since Rocky Mount Mills produced yarn and cloth for the Confederacy.
 The fire also burned down the railroad bridge, which connected the Confederate capitol in Richmond and Wilmington, the prominent port city.

 The Battle family owned the mill for most of its existence.
 Their success made the mill and the Tar River the center of economic life in Rocky Mount.

 Today, the mill and river remain major parts of life in Rocky Mount.
-The Power House that once generated the mill’s energy is now an event center, perfect for weddings and upscale gatherings.
+The Power House at Rocky Mount that once generated the mill’s energy is now an event center, perfect for weddings and upscale gatherings.